New USPS Policies Could Delay Deliveries to Rural Areas

 0:00

-The United States Postal Service (USPS) proposed a host of measures aimed at saving the agency billions of dollars annually, but which could increase delivery times in some regions of the country.
+The U.S. Postal Service (USPS) proposed a host of measures, aimed at saving the agency billions of dollars annually, that could increase delivery times in some regions of the country.

 One of the proposals made by USPS is adjusting the pick-up and drop-off times of mail between post offices and processing plants when the offices are located far from regional hubs, according to an Aug.
-22 press release.
+22 statement.
 Another proposal could lead to faster delivery, with certain mail that used to take four days to deliver arriving in three days.
-However, certain regions could see slower deliveries, the USPS stated.
+However, certain regions could see slower deliveries, according to the USPS.

 Under the proposal, people who live closer to the agency’s processing facilities could end up receiving their mail faster.

-USPS says the changes will allow the agency to “operate more reliably.”
+USPS has said that the changes will allow the agency to “operate more reliably.”
 The new policies will yield “significant cost reductions,” with the agency saving an estimated $3 billion annually.

-“Since 1997, we’ve seen an 80-percent decline in Single-Piece First Class Mail volume,” said Postmaster General Louis DeJoy.
+“Since 1997, we’ve seen an 80-percent decline in Single-Piece First Class Mail volume,” Postmaster General Louis DeJoy said.

-The 10-year “Delivering for America” plan, implemented in 2021, is “transforming our network to better reflect today’s market demands,” he said.
+The 10-year “Delivering for America” plan, implemented in 2021, is transforming the network “to better reflect today’s market demands,” he said.
 The plan seeks to improve the financial and operational efficiency of the agency.
 USPS incurred more than $87 billion in losses between 2007 and 2020.

-While the organization is open to implementing changes to ensure long-term viability of the postal service, it stands against any strategy that includes slowing down and providing “overall worse service” to the people, APWU said.
+While the organization is open to implementing changes to ensure the long-term viability of the postal service, it stands against any strategy that includes slowing down and providing “overall worse service” to the people, according to the APWU.

 USPS plans to hold a virtual conference in September to discuss its latest plans.
 It will file a formal request with the Postal Regulatory Commission (PRC) seeking an advisory opinion.

-The agency said it will finalize a decision on the matter after receiving the PRC opinion.
-Any changes will only come into effect after the November election and peak season, which runs from Thanksgiving through New Year’s Eve, it stated.
+The agency stated that it would finalize a decision on the matter after receiving the PRC opinion.
+Any changes would come into effect after the November election and peak season, which runs from Thanksgiving through New Year’s Eve, it stated.

 Service Quality